rgeraldes24/qrvmone/README.md

 ### Baseline Interpreter

-1. Provides relatively straight-forward but efficient ZVM implementation.
+1. Provides relatively straight-forward but efficient QRVM implementation.
 2. Performs only minimalistic `JUMPDEST` analysis.

 ### Advanced Interpreter

 1. The _indirect call threading_ is the dispatch method used -
-   a loaded ZVM program is a table with pointers to functions implementing virtual instructions.
+   a loaded QRVM program is a table with pointers to functions implementing virtual instructions.
 2. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
 3. Performs extensive and expensive bytecode analysis before execution.